A lot of people love reading but when it comes to practising it on a regular basis most of them fail. Wonder why?

 7) Check off the books read and add new ones to the list

-Check off the books you’ve finished on your to-read list – strike them through and I bet you’ll feel ecstatic doing it.
+Check off the books you’ve finished on your to-read list – strike them off and I bet you’ll feel ecstatic doing it.
 Don’t forget to add new books to your list that you find along the way or that someone recommends you, but keep in mind not to add ten new books for every one book you read.
 It’ll only lead you down a path where you might get unnecessarily overwhelmed.
 Cut off one book and add another.
 Stick to this as much as you can.
 But again, don’t limit yourself entirely.

 Once in a while, ditch your to-read list and pick up some random good book that you come across in a bookstore or a friend’s place or maybe a book whose adaptation is going to be released in the coming weeks.